jamestheengineer/kubernetes-playground/README.md

 First example is from https://www.learncloudnative.com/blog/2020-05-26-getting-started-with-kubernetes-part-1/, which is a great overview of kubernetes basics from scratch.

 Second example is from https://medium.com/@markgituma/kubernetes-local-to-production-with-django-1-introduction-d73adc9ce4b4, which covers creating a cluster with Django, PostgresSQL, Redis, and Celery.

+After completing the cluster example, most of the other code in the repo reflects walking through the standard django tutorial here: https://docs.djangoproject.com/en/3.0/.